 Portugal has a maritime temperate climate with average annual temperatures of about 16°C. The North is usually cool and rainy, while the South is generally warmer and drier.

 The Culture of Portugal

 The family is central to the Portuguese way of life, taking precedence over all other relationships.
 This includes business relationships.
 Employing family members at a business is considered the norm in Portugal, as it makes sense to them to surround yourself with the people you know best and trust the most.

 The majority of Portuguese are Roman Catholic.
 The Catholic Church still has some influence, even though the majority of Catholics say they are non-practicing.

 Languages Spoken in Portugal

 The official language is Portuguese.
 The younger generations and a significant part of the workforce also speak English.

-Portugal HR at a Glance
+Portuguese Human Resources at a Glance